lopadz/wp-starter/README.md

 ### **_src/**
 Includes the SCSS and JS files that will need to be compiled during development.
 Use Yarn to download the dependencies.
 Codekit is highly recommended.

+#### _src/scss/modules/
+Using a kind of atomic design, these modules help with things like position, grid, and typography.
+It's very minimal, but extensible enough to fit your layout needs.

+#### _src/scss/settings/
+Mixins and variables used throughout the modules and theme.

+#### _src/scss/theme/
+It follows the theme folders and files to better mantain the site's styles.

 ### **func/**
 Loads all the different functions and hooks used throughout the theme.